 These paragraph writing templates are highly effective alone, but they easily pair well with any writing curriculum.

 Using these through the year will not only show real improvement in student writing, but will also provide documentation of student progress.

-WHY DO PARENTS LOVE IT?
+WHY DO PARENTS LOVE PARAGRAPH OF THE WEEK?

 I’ve heard so much positive feedback from parents.
-Here are the three benefits that come up most often.
+Here are the three benefits that come up most often:

 - As homework, parents appreciate the consistency of this resource.
 They enjoy having clear and consistent expectations that enable them to help their child at home.